amhou/resume/RESUME_tech.md

 *Software Development Engineer, July 2018 - Current*

 * Lead Engineer on many products, including in-app analytics and multiple internal tools.
 Lead a team of multiple engineers and designers.
 * Created Lambda-based ETL jobs to power in-app analytics, orchestrated by AWS StepFunctions and stored in DynamoDB.
-All work completed in Python.
-* Built a novel-for-Textio pipeline collecting time-series historical data, implementing AWS Batch and Redshift.
+* Built a novel-for-Textio pipeline collecting time-series historical data, implementing AWS Batch.
 * Built Docker-based grammar-checking web service, deployed to AWS Elastic Container Service.
 * Created a daily crawler that aggregates user emails written using the Textio for Outlook plugin in order to measure efficacy, using AWS Lambda and AzureAD.
 * Repackaged and refactored document scoring models in order to ease the integration of new model factors.